gabrielrasdale/react-typescript-webpack/README.md

 # react-typescript-webpack
-A minimal starter project for typescript, react and webpack
+A minimal starter project for typescript, react and webpack - This project is a TypeScript version of the example created by Stephen Grider in his React Reduc course on Udemy.

 # Prerequisites
 1. Nodejs - https://nodejs.org/en/